 The Chief Consumer Safety Inspector will give you advice on what to do to remove the risk.
 The Inspector will also work with you on completing the notification.

 Issuing a safety notice

-They are only used when voluntary actions have not removed the risk.
+Safety notices are only used when voluntary actions have not removed the risk.
 It is an offence under the Law not to fulfil these obligations.

 Producers must keep up to date with product developments and legal requirements.
-This could include amendments to standards, and technological and safety developments
+This could include amendments to standards, and technological and safety developments.

 This information is intended for guidance.
 Only the courts can give an authoritative interpretation of the law.